-In late 2021, the Board initiated a review of the lottery grants system (the system) which had been largely unchanged for 35 years.
+In late 2021, the Board initiated a review of the lottery grants system4 (the system) which had been largely unchanged for 35 years.
 The review highlighted that the lottery grants funding landscape has lacked an overall strategic direction and can be difficult for community groups, hapū and iwi to navigate.
 This presents opportunities for improvement for both the Board as funder and for fund applicants.

-For the Board as a funder, the changes provide an opportunity to collaborate with key strategic partners and prioritise support for strong stable communities as the basis of a healthy society.
+For the Board as funder, the changes provide an opportunity to collaborate with key strategic partners and prioritise support for strong stable communities as the basis of a healthy society.
 For grant applicants, a clearer definition of the areas where funding applications are likely to be accepted, and a simpler funding application process overall would greatly improve the system.

-Leading with the review of the lottery grants system the Board approved the evolution of the system to one that was more strategic, responsive, inclusive and recognises Te Tiriti o Waitangi.
+Leading with the kaupapa of Kia Tipu, He Tipua -Evolving the Lottery Grants System5, the Board approved the evolution of the system to one that was more strategic, responsive, inclusive and recognises Te Tiriti o Waitangi.